-The success of the Michigan Tech women’s soccer team can be traced to head coach Michelle Jacob, who is the only coach the program has had since it’s inception in 2010.
-She has posted a 28-22-3 record during her time in Houghton.
+The success of the Michigan Tech women’s soccer team can be traced to head coach Michelle Jacob, who is the only coach the program has had since its inception in 2010.
+She has posted a 42-28-4 record in her four seasons in Houghton.

 Jacob joined the Huskies after serving as the head coach at Marian posting a 32-24-1 record in three seasons (2007-09).
 The program was 4-12-1 the year prior to her arrival and finished 11-7-1 in her final season and earned a Northern Athletics Conference Tournament semifinal berth.
 Her 2008 squad set school records for regular season wins and longest winning streak.